Helpful Tips for RVers

-6. Mouse guard
+6. Mouse guards

 Mice inside your RV are not only messy, but destructive as well.
-The most common entry point is where your water hose comes into the basement through a standard 4-inch hole.
+One entry point is where your water hose comes into the basement through a standard 4-inch hole.
 To block this entry, buy a cover that is designed to fit the hole.
 Then hacksaw out a section just large enough to accommodate your hose.
 Finally, with a scissors cut a piece of SOS scouring pad large enough to fill the hole around the hose.
 Mice will chew on cheese, electrical wires, and plastic water lines, but not on soapy steel wool.